 Guided tours are available, but I enjoyed the excellent audio tour that was provided with the admission costs.
 Taking the audio tour allowed me to go at my own pace and see what I was interested in seeing.

 When visiting the prison, make sure to see Al Capone’s former cell, which is in stark contrast to the examples they show of what an original cell looked like.

 I spent 2 hours at the prison, but could have easily spent another hour or two more; so make sure you plan an entire morning or afternoon to see the facility.

-Take a minute to look at the collection of photos below, or scroll down to see where Eastern State Penitentiary is on the map.
+Take a minute to look at the collection of photos below, or check out our full collection of photos from Eastern State Penitentiary.
 Then, start planning your trip to Eastern State.
 It’s one of Philadelphia’s best attractions!

 Eastern State Penitentiary